Build teams because you need to tap the talents and skills of others to be successful.

 You will learn practical ways to influence them to value teamwork.

-One good advice is to accept that nonplayers aren’t necessarily bad people.
+One good piece of advice is to accept that nonplayers aren’t necessarily bad people.

 Oftentimes, they have good intentions.
 You will learn how to speak to them — and leave them okay as a person after your conversation.

 Do you have team members who are too busy for teamwork?

 This is true for many organizations.

 The closest they have for “team building” is an outing done once a year — of every three years — where they compete against each other.

 Of course, this is typically an ineffective way of building a team, but this is one that many employees experience.